amirh-far/amirh-far/README.md

 <h2></h2>

-I'm Amirhosein Farhangian, a Computer Engineering student at University of Isfahan and an AI Engineer at [My](https://github.com/ERxAI) Company.
+I'm Amirhosein Farhangian, a Computer Engineering student at University of Isfahan and an AI Engineer.
 I'm always free for coding projects and research ideas.
 Reach out if interested.

 ### Reach me